jmatsu/remocon-starter-kit/README.md

       - etag
 ```

+You will manage files with following this structure.

-6. Enable your project in CircleCI
+5. Enable your project in CircleCI

 yay, now you can manage remote configs by code!